abusayed0/pro-quizzer/README.md

 ## Features
 - Tropics page where you can see available quiz tropics and can go to answer quiz on a specific tropic.
 - A dynamic page for every tropic quiz.
-- Statics page where you can see a tropic name vs question on this tropic bar chart.
+- Statistics page where you can see a tropic name vs question on this tropic bar chart.
 - A blogs page.